cloudmesh-community/book/chapters/class/516/week3-arch.md

 coordinate with each other how to write it while only providing a single document.
 Depending on what the topic is about, you may have to expand it.
 Please note that this is a multipage activity and not a one-sentence activity.
-References must be included as proper references at the end, we will teach you in time on how to do that, Examples are given in the markdown book.
+References must be included as proper references at the end; we will teach you in time on how to do that.
+Examples are given in the markdown book.

 All chapters need to include

-* a writeup that intriduces the technology without plagiarizm and advertisement calims by the developers of that technology.
+* a writeup that introduces the technology without plagiarism and advertisement claims by the developers of that technology.
-* an example on how to use it that can be replicated and you have tried yourself if possible.
+* an example on how to use it that can be replicated and you have tried yourself, if possible.
-* refernces in bibtex format
+* references in BibTeX format

 Due dates:

-* Feb 3rd: Last date to proposa a chapter
+* Feb 3rd: Last date to propose a chapter
 * Feb 10th: Last date to submit the first draft
 * Feb 17: Last date to return a peer review
-  (you get a grade from the author of the chapter, the reviewer will asl check your examples)
+  (you get a grade from the author of the chapter, the reviewer will also check your examples)
 * Feb 24: Last date the hand in the final version of the chapter